The Belgariad: Queen of Sorcery

 The story opens in the Kingdom of Arendia, where Garion duels and then befriends a master archer named Lelldorin.
 The party travel to Lelldorin's uncle's manor, where Garion hears about a plot to kill the Mimbrate king Korodullin and to start a civil war between the two grand duchies.
 The plot is masterminded by a spy from Cthol Murgos named Nachak.
-Garion's friends are joined thereafter by Korodullin's knight, Mandorallen.